gmtsciencedev/scitq/docs/usage.md

 Some examples:
 - `scitq-fetch list s3://rnd/data/mylogin` : will list recursively all the content of `s3://rnd/data/mylogin`,
 - `scitq-fetch list --not-recursive azure://rnd/data/mylogin` : will list the immediate content of `azure://rnd/data/mylogin`, not recursively,
+- as non recursive listing is common though not the cloud standard, `scitq-fetch nrlist` has been added, it is non-recursive **and** relative (e.g. answers path are relative to the path given, by default list give longer and complete URI) (new in v1.2.3)
 - `scitq-fetch sync myfolder azure://rnd/data/mylogin/myfolder` : will synchronize the content of `myfolder` to `azure://...` (so that `myfolder/rep/file1.data` is sent to `azure://rnd/data/mylogin/myfolder/rep/file1.data`),
 - `scitq-fetch sync --include '*.data' s3://rnd/data/mylogin/myfolder ./myfolder` : same as above, the other way around, get back some remote folder to some local folder, but only for `.data` files.
 - `scitq-fetch delete s3://rnd/data/mylogin/myfolder` : recursively delete the folder `s3://rnd/data/mylogin/myfolder`.

 See `scitq-fetch -h` for complete help.

-This utility can also be used out of scitq use context.
+This utility can also be used out of scitq context.

 ### scitq.fetch